 This pneuma or ruhah is not the same as the soul (which literally means a breathing thing, or a breather), and is never described as being immortal.

-Note in particular how the term pneuma is found in the Greek Septuagint text at Job 27:3, where Job asked:
+For example, note how pneuma is found in the Greek Septuagint at Job 27:3, where Job asked:

 ‘Does the breath of the Divine One remain in my nose?’

-Pneuma is referring to actual breath here, not to God’s Holy Spirit, for he was clearly talking about that which caused him (Job) to breathe… the Breath of Life.
+So here pneuma is referring to actual breath here, not to God’s Holy Spirit.
+He was clearly talking about his own breathing, the breath of life.

-It is interesting that at Genesis 6:3, God said concerning the wicked people on earth before the Downpour:
+It’s interesting how at Genesis 6:3, God said concerning the wicked people on earth before the Downpour:

-Notice that most other Bibles translate the word pneuma as Spirit here.
-Yet, while the words Breath Mine (pneuma mou) could possibly refer to God’s Holy Breath, it seems more likely that He was really referring to the breath of life that He gave to Adam… For the wicked people of that age didn’t demonstrate that they had the Breath or Spirit of God.
+Most other Bibles use Spirit here.
+So while the words Breath Mine (pneuma mou) may refer to God’s Holy Breath, it seems more likely to us that He was just referring to the breath of life that He gave to Adam.
+Otherwise, it’s difficult to believe that the wicked people He destroyed had the Breath or Spirit of God!